ljinkai/passwordManager/README.md

 passwordManager
 ===============

-one chrome app for manage self password and login code
+One chrome app for manage self password and login information.When you view webSit,click this app on the tools bar,the webSit can add in the record.